Mobile Search Menu

 Selecting the right tunes is obviously the first step, but designing the sound of your backyard venue is essential too.
 “Usually two speakers, on the left and right of the DJ, are enough.
 But you can go a step further with multiple speakers that cover all angles in a bigger backyard to make the sound as full as possible,” Nick recommends.
 “The speakers I use are Electro-Voice, 15-inch, that pack like 1,000 watts.”

-Outdoor wine bar
+outdoor wine bar

 Clean up in real time